goulinkh/podcast-cli/README.md

 ___

-Top-like interface for listening to podcasts `podcast-cli` lets you play your podcasts from the terminal:
+Top-like interface for listening to podcasts `podcast-cli` lets you play your favourite podcasts from the terminal:
 <p align="center"><img src="/resources/img/demo.gif" alt="podcast-cli"/></p>

 `podcast-cli` is entirely built with Go, you can run it on `Linux`, `Mac OS` and `Windows`.